a-molis/distributed-fs-project1/README.md

  - After saving the data storage node sends a heartbeat with the file info to the controller.
  - Controller saves file metadata to disk after updating it with the heartbeat info
  - When the controller receives the heartbeats for every chunk it sets the file status as complete

+###Download Process

+ - Client requests a file on the system
+ - If the file does not exist the operation is terminated
+ - If the file exists it starts the download process
+ - The client gets the chunk info from the controller
+ - The client then tries to make a connection to each storage node in parallel
+ - Then the data is retrieved in parallel
+ - The data are sent to a channel in order to the channel
+ - Then the data are written off from the channel per chunk to disk
+ - The checksum is validated at the end of the save

 ## Testing